 If an accidental discharge or slug loading causes a situation which results in extra expense for Mifflinburg, the responsible user shall reimburse Mifflinburg for such extra expense.
 Such situations include, but are not limited to, causing an obstruction or damage to any part of the treatment system, causing a violation of an applicable government law or regulation which results in a fine imposed on the Borough, and any other damage to persons, property, animals, fish, or the receiving waters of the treatment system.

 Pretreatment.
-Users shall provide necessary wastewater treatment as required to comply with this Chapter and shall achieve compliance with all Federal Categorical Pretreatment Standards within the time limitations as specified by the Federal Pretreatment Regulations.
+Users shall provide necessary wastewater treatment as required to comply with this Part and shall achieve compliance with all Federal Categorical Pretreatment Standards within the time limitations as specified by the federal pretreatment regulations.
 Any facilities required to pretreat wastewater to a level acceptable to Mifflinburg shall be provided, operated, and maintained at the user's expense.
 Detailed plans showing the pretreatment facilities and operating procedure shall be submitted to Mifflinburg for review.
 Mifflinburg shall indicate its acceptance in writing before construction of the facility may begin.
-The review of such plans and operating procedures will in no way relieve the user from the responsibility of modifying the facility as necessary to produce an effluent acceptable to Mifflinburg under the provisions of this Chapter.
-Any subsequent changes in the pretreatment facilities or method of operation which may result in material changes in the characteristics or volume of wastewater discharged to the treatment system shall be reported to Mifflinburg which shall indicate its acceptance thereof in writing prior to the user's initiation of the changes.
+The review of such plans and operating procedures will in no way relieve the user from the responsibility of modifying the facility as necessary to produce an effluent acceptable to Mifflinburg under the provisions of this Part.
+Any subsequent changes in the pretreatment facilities or method of operation which may result in material changes in the characteristics or volume of wastewater discharged to the treatment system shall be reported to Mifflinburg, which shall indicate its acceptance thereof in writing prior to the user's initiation of the changes.

-Failure of any property owner to grant right of access to Mifflinburg for the intent and purposes listed herein shall constitute a violation of the law and, as such, shall subject said property owner to the fines and legal consequences as listed in § 20-113 of this Chapter.
-Each day of violation shall represent a new and separate offense subject under this Chapter.
+Failure of any property owner to grant right of access to Mifflinburg for the intent and purposes listed herein shall constitute a violation of the law and, as such, shall subject said property owner to the fines and legal consequences as listed in § 20-113 of this Part.
+Each day of violation shall represent a new and separate offense under this Part.

 [Ord.
 2006-6, 9/19/2006]